CharlieRosander/WorkHub/README.md

   - View the scraped content directly on the platform (ex. the replicated job-listing)
 - **Company Records**:
   - Add, edit, and delete companies related to job applications.
+  - Autofill-function for registering companies, using GPT-assistant to extract relevant information from job postings based on the scraped&cleaned HTML.
+  - View and edit company details, including name, address, and contact information.
+  - View stats on registered companies, such as total applications, unique industries, and locations.

 ## Technical Overview